weimenglee/MigrateOllamaModels/README.md

 So now the destination root of the Ollama models folder is `/Volumes/SSD2/ollama`.

 I can now run the utility in Terminal.
-The statements in bold below shows input:
+The statements in bold below shows the input:

 **MigrateOllamaModels.py**